How to Build an Efficient New Client Onboarding Process

 Identify pain points

 Before you jump on a thousand calls and onboard a new client, take some time to identify your client’s pain points—and figure out the solutions you could provide.
-This way, you’ll be able to focus on the most pressing issues and come up with a plan of action even before you get started.
+An easy way to do this is by sending a branding questionnaire that allows you to get to know them better.

 In the end, everyone is human, and they are looking for a solution to their problem.
 Don’t just sell them on your services, they might already be aware of them.
 Instead, figure out what their actual problem is, and how your service can help.